 Ten reasons to visit Djerba, Tunisia

 When my friend Diana asked me if I wanted to join her on a trip to Djerba, Tunisia, I immediately said yes.
-Not so much because I had been wanting to go there (you know me, I would like to go pretty much anywhere), but because it was a good opportunity to see her again after the last time I met her – way too long ago – in Nicaragua.
+Not so much because I had been wanting to visit Tunisia (you know me, I would like to go pretty much anywhere), but because it was a good opportunity to see her again after the last time I met her – way too long ago – in Nicaragua.

 Find out more about Nicaragua on my post “Awesome things to do in Nicaragua.”